 Please make the following changes in Line 9, Page 150 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the BW subfield indicates the bandwidth for which the recommended EHT-MCS applies to the PPDU sent to the STA, as defined in 35.19 (EHT link adaptation using ELA Control subfield).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 0, the BW subfield indicates the bandwidth which the recommended EHT-MCS applies to, as defined in 35.19 (EHT link adaptation using ELA Control subfield).

 Please make the following changes in Line 15, Page 150 in TGbe Draft D3.0:

-If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the BW subfield indicates the bandwidth for which the recommended EHT-MCS applies to the EHT TB PPDU sent from the STA, as defined in 35.19 (EHT link adaptation using ELA Control subfield).
+If the Unsolicited MFB subfield is equal to 1 and the MRQ/UL EHT TB PPDU MFB subfield is equal to 1, the BW subfield indicates the bandwidth which the recommended EHT-MCS applies to, as defined in 35.19 (EHT link adaptation using ELA Control subfield).

 Please make the following changes in Line 17, Page 657 in TGbe Draft D3.0:

-A non-AP EHT STA may set the Unsolicited MFB subfield to 0 and the MRQ/UL EHT TB PPDU MFB to 1 in the ELA Control field it transmits to the AP to indicate that the NSS, EHT-MCS, bandwidth, and RU allocation in the ELA Control field represent the recommended MFB for the EHT TB PPDU sent from the non-AP EHT STA.
+A non-AP EHT STA may set the Unsolicited MFB subfield to 0 and the MRQ/UL EHT TB PPDU MFB to 1 in the ELA Control field it transmits to the AP to indicate that the NSS, EHT-MCS, bandwidth, and RU allocation in the ELA Control field represent the recommended MFB for future EHT TB PPDU(s) sent by the STA that is issuing this recommendation.
 The AP should not exceed the recommended RU or MRU size indicated in the most recently received RU Allocation and PS160 subfield of the ELA Control field when it sends a triggering frame addressed to the STA.

 CID 17402